-Level of Need Intervention Agencies who may be involved Level Universal Whole School Initiatives The child and their family Children and young people - needs are met by family, Informal contact with children, parents and carers to resolve low level issues.
-School staff community and universally.
-Health staff Level 2 Early Help School Support Meetings The child and their family Children and young people who have low levels of Informal meetings with parents and carers to resolve low level issues.
-These may require a referral to an additional agency and will be reviewed.
-Family School staff need and be vulnerable to poor outcomes.
-Intervention worker may be involved.
-Possible involvement of an external agency Level 3 Child in Need Child in Need Meetings A Family Support Plan is put into place for The child and their family Children and young people who families with complex needs.
+Level 3 Child in Need Children and young people who have complex needs and who may require coordinated support in order improve outcomes.
+Child in Need Meetings A Family Support Plan is put into place for families with complex needs.
 This may be required as earlier forms of intervention have not been effective.
-Family Support Plans, similarly to a School staff improve outcomes.
-CAF, look to bring agencies and families together in order to put in place the best package of support.
+Family Support Plans, similarly to a CAF, look to bring agencies and families together in order to put in place the best package of support.
 Parents and Carers or the child where appropriate, must consent to this document.
-Multiple external agencies including Health, Family Support Workers, CAMHS, housing, GP, dentist.
+The child and their family School staff Multiple external agencies including Health, Family Support Workers, CAMHS, housing, GP, dentist.
 This also extends to more targeted services such as counselling services, NSPCC or agencies associated with a particular condition.
 In some cases Social Care will be invited to Family Support Meetings.
-Level 4 Child Protection Child protection The child and their family Children and young people Acute needs requiring statutory intensive and integrated support.
-School staff who are at risk of significant harm.
+Level 4 Child Protection Children and young people who are at risk of significant harm.
+Child protection Acute needs requiring statutory intensive and integrated support.
 Specialist services required / statutory or specialist assessments.
-Social care will lead meetings School will attend meetings as appropriate.
-Multiple external agencies Specialist health or disability services
+The child and their family School staff Social care will lead meetings Multiple external agencies School will attend meetings as appropriate.
+Specialist health or disability services